Jeygopi/Assymetric_CycleGAN_Inverse_Design_Metasurfaces/README.md

 - It is possible to convert the images to grayscale beforehand for faster processing, we noticed for this particular application this provided no improvement in terms of the final result.

 - Changing input dimensions is something that would require significant work.
 We are currently working on an improved system regarding this.

+- The code will be cleaned up as the versions are improved.
+At the moment there are a lot of lines for error checking, and you may find this useful for your own work.